Our Services & Programs serve

 Although Westchester is one of the wealthiest areas in the country, there are still persistent pockets of poverty throughout the county.
 2,000 of our neighbors are homeless and 200,000 individuals will be hungry sometime during the coming year.

-Lifting Up Westchester provides a comprehensive range of services to assist the most vulnerable men, women and children among us—and start each on their own unique path to self-sufficiency.
+Lifting Up Westchester provides a comprehensive range of services to assist the most vulnerable men, women and children among us.
+Our goal is to address their emergency needs and then start them on their own unique path to self-sufficiency.

-We operate the largest soup kitchen in White Plains and is the only soup kitchen where the hungry can regularly get a free meal every Monday through Friday, and on all major holidays throughout the year.
+Our soup kitchen, Grace's Kitchen, is the largest in White Plains and the only place where the hungry can regularly get a free meal every Monday through Friday, and on all major holidays throughout the year.

 Meals are served from 10:30 – 11:30 am every Monday through Friday.

 There is a common misconception that only the homeless and the mentally ill come to soup kitchens for meals.
-While that may have been true a few years ago, those lining up today are just as likely to be unemployed day laborers, retired persons, young men and women unable to find jobs, or recent immigrants who have jobs—but still can’t make ends meet.
+While that may have been true a few years ago, those lining up today are just as likely to be unemployed day laborers, retired persons, young men and women unable to find jobs, or recent immigrants who have jobs but who need help to make their pay checks stretch.

-This year, almost 20,000 meals will be served- including thousands of holiday meals served on Thanksgiving, Christmas, New Year’s, Presidents’ Day, Martin Luther King Day, Easter, Memorial Day, July 4th and Labor Day.
+This year, almost 20,000 meals will be served.
+This includes 2,000 holiday meals provided on Thanksgiving, Christmas, New Year’s, Presidents’ Day, Martin Luther King Day, Easter, Memorial Day, July 4th and Labor Day.

-Grace’s Kitchen services extend beyond providing food to the hungry.
+Grace’s Kitchen services extend beyond providing meals to the hungry.